micag2025/llmed_certification_FineTuneFlow/README.md

 | **LLaMA-3B**     | 22.2730 | 9.8715 | 16.0050 | 968.1696 | 0.2066 | 0.01653 | 0.3586 |
 | **T5-large**     | 10.7564 | 1.8843 | 9.4922 | 731.9838 | 0.2732 | 0.01297 | 0.0226 |

-> _Note_ ROUGE-L accuracy, Time= Execution time per sample,  Tokens-per-second throughput, Throughput = samples/sec = speed=total time,
-An overall efficiency score (accuracy vs speed) Efficiency score =ROUGE/time,  Composite score (final ranking)

 > _Notes_:
 - Accuracy: ROUGE-L is used as the primary accuracy metric.
 - Latency: Time refers to the average inference time per sample.
+- Throughput:samples/sec = speed=total time
-- Efficiency: Defined as ROUGE-L divided by inference time.
+- Efficiency: Defined as ROUGE-L divided by inference time = ROUGE/time
 - Composite score: Normalized metric combining accuracy and efficiency to support model selection.

 The Ranking Table provides a full benchmarking and model-selection pipeline.
 Thus, this identifies (recommends) automatically the best model to fine-tune based on balanced performance rather than size alone.
 To sum up, the highest composite_score wins.
 When selecting models for dialogue summarization, balancing prediction quality with inference efficiency is crucial — especially in practical or real-time settings.